AdobeDocs/commerce-knowledge-base.en/help/best-practices/performance/best-practice-for-attribute-set-in-magento.md

 ---
 title: Best practice for attribute SET in Adobe Commerce
-description: "It is best practice to remove non-used attribute sets.
-Exceeding the maximum attribute sets causes performance degradation and potential outages."
+description: It is best practice to remove non-used attribute sets.
+Exceeding the maximum attribute sets causes performance degradation and potential outages.
+exl-id: d83ac341-3cc4-4ee9-89d5-5cf3c301b4e3
 ---
 # Best practice for attribute SET in Adobe Commerce

 It is best practice to remove non-used attribute sets.
 Exceeding the maximum attribute sets causes performance degradation and potential outages.